OTV (Romanian TV channel)

-OTV (formally known as Oglinda TV) was a Romanian TV channel owned by Dan Diaconescu, best known for its talk show, Dan Diaconescu Direct.
-Although it had a large audience, the channel had very often been criticized for its sensationalist attempts and its obsession with subjects as well as its subversive nature.
+OTV, formally known as Oglinda TV (Mirror TV), was a Romanian TV channel owned by Dan Diaconescu, best known for its talk show, Dan Diaconescu Direct.
+Although it had a large audience, the channel had very often been criticized for its excessive use of sensationalism and tabloid journalism.
 On 22 January 2013, it was closed as its licence was retracted by the National Audiovisual Council of Romania for not having paid a large sum of money consisting of fines received in the past years, and also for having repeatedly violated Romanian audiovisual legislation.

 History of the station

 First years and first closure

 OTV was launched in 2000 as Oglinda TV (oglinda being the Romanian word for mirror) by Dan Diaconescu, following the imminent closure of the Romanian TV station Tele7ABC, where Diaconescu moderated a talk show, which was called Senzațional.
 The station's main show has been from its start Dan Diaconescu Direct (Dan Diaconescu Live), a tabloid talk show lasting several hours, from early evening until late night, and featuring obscure guests such as spiritual mediums, manele singers and local petty criminals.

 In 2002, due to violation of laws regarding television broadcast, the station's broadcast licence was retracted by the National Audiovisual Council.
 This interruption in OTV's broadcast lasted for two years and was seen by a part of the general public as an act of censorship of the ruling government.
 Diaconescu claimed that the ban on his station's broadcast was because he refused to sell a 51% stake of OTV to Adrian Năstase, who was prime minister at that time.